Tag Archives: Prawns

 A Culinary Performance at Antonio Restaurante

-There are Portuguese Restaurants, and there are Portuguese Restaurants with style.
-And the latter is where I would put this small homey restaurant called Antonio Restaurante at Taipa Island’s Old Quarters, owned by Macau celebrity chef, Antonio Coelho.
-We tagged along with him that morning while he bought the ingredients he will use for the dishes he will serve that evening.
+Antonio Restaurante Prawn with Spicy Cow Cheese Cocktail There are Portuguese Restaurants, and there are Portuguese Restaurants with style.
+And the latter is where I would put this small homey restaurant called Antonio Restaurante at Taipa Island’s Old quarters, owned by Macau celebrity chef Antonio Coelho.
+We tagged along him that morning while he bought the ingredients he would use for the dishes he would serve that evening.

 Great food needs No Signboard

-I know foodie friends in Singapore who has have been living there for years.
-So when I went there recently, they were just too happy to show me their favorite eating places.
-Say Singapore and you can expect chili crabs and prawns in the mix.
-We trooped to the back of esplanade and entered a restaurant facing the bay to discover that a really good restaurant really needs No Signboard for patrons to find their way in.
+No Signboard Chili Crab (Sri Lanka Crab) I know foodies friends in Singapore who has been living there for years and they were just happy enough to show me around their favorite places to eat.
+Say Singapore, we can heavily expect a chili crabs and prawns in the mix.
+We trooped to the back of esplanade and entered a restaurant facing the bay for me to discover that a really good restaurant really needs No Signboard to say how good their seafood is.

 A Taste of Nyonya Heritage at Seroni